Ric Throssell: Spying allegations

 In 1996, certain transcripts of secret Soviet diplomatic communications known as the Venona decrypts were released in Washington.
 Before they were released in Australia, the Department of Foreign Affairs and Trade asked Throssell if he wanted his name deleted.
 He replied that he was as interested as anyone in finally discovering what had been said about him, and approved of the unredacted release.
 It proved to contain three innocuous references to him, the substance of which had all been canvassed in the Royal Commission 42 years earlier.
 Nevertheless, Throssell was re-branded a spy on the front page of the Brisbane Courier-Mail under the headline "Confirmed: Our Soviet Spies", along with a photo of him in the company of British traitors Guy Burgess and Donald Maclean.
 The paper later issued an apology.

-In 1998, Desmond Ball and David Horner published their book Breaking the Codes, which for the first time detailed the full extent of ASIO's case against Throssell.
+In 1998, Des Ball and David Horner published their book Breaking the Codes, which for the first time detailed the full extent of ASIO's case against Throssell.
 This included a claim that he actively cooperated with the KGB when he was representing Australia in Brazil in the late 1940s.
 David Horner went on to publish the Official History of ASIO as its lead author and editor.
 The first volume, the Spy Catchers (2014), discusses Throssell's case:

 In 2012, further allegations against Throssell were made based on information from Coral Bell, who had been his junior colleague in the Department of External Affairs in 1947 and who believed he had attempted to recruit her to the spy ring.